system76/docs/_articles/meer1-bios.md

     - System76
 ---

+---

+These instructions only apply to the Meerkat 1 hardware.
+These do not apply to the Meerkat 2 hardware or to any other computers we sell.
+We have sent the announcement email to few poeple without Meerkat 1 hardware by mistake.
+Apologies for any confusion!

+---

 # Updating Your BIOS

 1. <a href="{{site.baseurl}}/files/firmware/meer1-0358.bio.zip" download="download">Download the `meer1-0358.bio.zip` file</a>, unzip it, and put the `meer1-0358.bio` file on the root of a MBR FAT32 formatted USB flash drive.